nozerorma/nf_caastools/README.md

 # 7. Nextflow

 Introducing the Nextflow workflow for CAAStools.
 The primary objective is to alleviate user preliminary tasks by offering a reproducible and ready-to-use environment.
 This environment is designed to adapt to the computational instance it operates on, while also facilitating a more straightforward and reproducible allocation of computational resources and workload.
-The pipeline is fully parameterized, accepting parameters either from *nextflow.config*.
-These parameters can be either hardcoded or passed as command-line arguments.
+The pipeline is fully parameterized; any possible options should be either hardcoded in *nextflow.config* or passed as command-line arguments.

 The distinct tool-sets (**Discovery, Resample,** and **Bootstrap**) are designed for collective use within the pipeline.
-However, users can modify this default behavior by commenting out specific workflow executions within the primary CAAStools execution framework (*ct.nf*).
-Any parameter can be inputed directly as an argument when running the tool.
+However, users can modify this default behavior by running the pipeline together with the --ct_tool option, followed by the set of tools to be used (separated by commas); as referred before, any parameter can be input directly as an argument when running the tool (ie. `--ct_tool <tool1,tool2> --alignment <alignment_dir> --other_parameters <value>`).

 It's imperative to initiate the pipeline from *main.nf*, which establishes the standard environment for tool execution.
+A help prompt can be shown by using the argument --help.
+Particular help prompts per tool can be called by using together the *ct_tool* and *help* arguments `(ie. --ct_tool discovery --help)`

 It's noteworthy that the current pipeline is in its nascent stages and will undergo continuous enhancements.
 As it stands, it's more of a work-in-progress than a fully functional tool.
 For any substantial tasks, it's recommended to utilize CAAStools.

 The Nextflow pipeline has been crafted adhering to the best practices of DSL2.